-Not to be confused with European Laurel bay leaves.
-When a recipe calls for the Indian bay leaf, never substitute it with the European variety, as the flavours are very different – use a piece of cinnamon instead.
+Indian bay leaves are not to be confused with European laurel bay leaves.
+When a recipe calls for the Indian bay leaf never substitute it with the European variety as the flavours are very different.

 These aromatic leaves have a faint cinnamon fragrance and are browned in oil to release their flavour.
 They are used to flavour curries and rice, and can be used dried and ground in spice mixes.

 If you cannot find Indian bay leaves, use a piece of cinnamon instead.

 This is the fruit which surrounds the nutmeg seed.
 It is peppery with a more delicate flavour than nutmeg.